Filter Options

 4. Position Management

-Scale out into strength/weakness and reduce size when volatility expansion goes against your thesis.
+Scale out into strength/weakness and reduce size when volume dries up or price action reverses against your thesis.

 Common Process Errors to Avoid

-- Using PCR as a standalone buy/sell trigger without price confirmation.
+- Using PCR as a standalone buy/sell trigger without price and volume confirmation.

-- Taking boundary breaks in poor liquidity with wide spreads.
+- Taking boundary breaks in poor liquidity with wide spreads and low volume.

 - Overfitting to one expiry when term structure is materially different.